 “I Want To Get Out Of The House And Out Of A Cubicle!”

 Whether you suffer from “cabin fever” or “cube fever”, a change of scenery can be welcome.
 There are plenty of opportunities to get out in your car and drive passengers around town or deliver food orders or other products to homes and businesses.
-While pay rates vary, there are stories of individuals earning $18 to $25 an hour.

 If you just want to make delivery orders—and you have a valid driver's license and auto insurance —you have a weekend gig.
 In some cases you can even do your deliveries using public transportation, if that is all you have available.

 These companies are looking for someone just like you to sign up, download their user app to your cell phone, and get to work:

 Uber Eats – (See Uber Eats Review) – You can make food deliveries using your own vehicle or with a bicycle or public transportation.
 You can also still transport passengers for Uber (no food deliveries) but you would need your own vehicle for that.